 How Do Christopher Mellino and Tom Robenalt Differ from Other Surgical Error Lawyers?

 First, you will never see us on TV, the side of a bus, or a billboard.
-Attorneys and satisfied clients send us the majority of our medical malpractice claims.
-For instance, another firm was representing Cathy S. in a car accident case when her 78-year-old mother died of septic shock.
+Attorneys and satisfied clients send us the majority of our caseload.
+For instance, another firm was representing Cathy S. in another matter when her 78-year-old mother died of septic shock.

 “When I took her in for surgery, there was absolutely nothing wrong with her.
 Nothing,” she says.
 But fifteen hours later, she was gone.
 “She passed away at University Hospital due to septic shock from a kidney stone and a urinary tract infection.
 The doctor performing the surgery failed to give her an antibiotic. … She should have had an antibiotic for this kidney stone, because it’s a highly infectious kidney stone — I looked it up on the computer.
 On top of that, he didn’t give her a urine culture, and she had a urinary tract infection that nobody knew about.
 So that’s two things he did wrong.
 As soon as he cut that kidney, she started getting infected.
 It was that quick.”